jamesfmackenzie/wikidata-client/README.md

-# wikidata-service
+# Wikidata Client
-Service to query the Wikidata API and SPARQL interface
+Client to query the Wikidata API and SPARQL interface

 # Usage Examples